x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-4-4-7-in-exchange-online.md

 - **Solution 2**: Test your MX record and your organization's ability to send mail by using the **Outbound SMTP Email** test in the [Microsoft Remote Connectivity Analyzer](https://testconnectivity.microsoft.com/tests/o365).

 - **Solution 3**: The Sender Policy Framework (SPF) record for your domain might be incomplete, and might not include all email sources for your domain.
-For more information, see [Set up SPF in Office 365 to help prevent spoofing](https://go.microsoft.com/fwlink/p/?linkid=836403).
+For more information, see [Set up SPF to help prevent spoofing](https://docs.microsoft.com/microsoft-365/security/office-365-security/set-up-spf-in-office-365-to-help-prevent-spoofing).

 - **Solution 4**: Your domain might have expired due to non-payment.
 Verify with your domain registrar that your domain is active and not expired.